-As the cost of technology reduces, the technology built into electric toothbrushes increases and improves.
+As technical innovations become more popular, the cost of producing the technology reduces, and with this comes improvement in the technology built into electric toothbrushes.

 What is a pressure sensor?

-A pressure sensor in respect to electric toothbrushes are small components inside the brush handle that detect when you are applying too much force during your brushing routine.
+A pressure sensor, with respect to electric toothbrushes, are small components inside the brush handle that detect when you are applying too much force during your brushing routine.
 When it detects the use of excessive pressure, the brush will in turn do something.
 What it does depends on the model.

 The bristles should skim the teeth

 The bristles of the brush should skim the tooth surfaces to sweep away, bacteria, food debris and plaque.
 Hard and aggressive brushing will not normally help, hence the pressure sensor to alert you to these instances where you do apply too much force.

 Professor Peter Heasman of Newcastle University says “You could actually be harming your gums and possibly teeth” – BBC

 Whilst Jay W. Friedman remarks “Too much pressure and too frequent brushing can abrade enamel, or the root if the gum has receded.”
 This abrasion, he says, can cause teeth to become hypersensitive to hot and/or cold” – Consumer Reports